Production History

 “And Look Another Way,” Authors and Professors Scott Newstok, James Shapiro and Emma Smith in Conversation about Shakespeare for our World

-Waiting for Godot by Samuel Beckett, directed by Arin Arbus, featuring Michael Shannon and Paul Sparks (postponed due to COVID-19)
+Waiting for Godot by Samuel Beckett, directed by Arin Arbus (postponed due to COVID-19)

 Timon of Athens by William Shakespeare, directed by Simon Godwin

-Fefu and Her Friends by María Irene Fornés, directed by Lileana Blain-Criz
+Fefu and Her Friends by María Irene Fornés, directed by Lileana Blain-Cruz

 Why? by Peter Brook and Marie-Hélène Estienne, part of Peter Brook\NY.